With a blank map of Argentina or an outline map of Argentina you can learn…

 In general, the climate of Colombia is considered tropical.
 However, it varies from region to region.
 Colombia has six distinct natural regions:

-- The Llanos, or plains, are open grasslands and wetlands, with hot and humid weather.
-The region has two distinct seasons, with a rainy season from May to November and a dry season from December to April.
+4. The Llanos, or plains, are open grasslands and wetlands with hot and humid weather.
+The region has two distinct seasons: a rainy season from May to November and a dry season from December to April.

-- The Amazon rainforest region is covered by dense tropical rainforests and home to numerous rivers, including the Amazon River.
-This region has a hot and humid climate, with abundant rainfall throughout the year.
+5. The Amazon rainforest region is covered by dense tropical rainforests and is home to numerous rivers, including the Amazon River.
+This region has a hot and humid climate with abundant yearly rainfall.

-Interesting fact: In the Andes mountain region, Colombia experiences volcanic activity.
-It is considered to be part of the “Ring of Fire”, designated areas of the world that are affected by earthquakes and volcanic eruptions.
+Interesting fact: Colombia experiences volcanic activity in the Andes mountain region.
+It is considered part of the “Ring of Fire”, designated areas of the world that are affected by earthquakes and volcanic eruptions.

-Activity idea: Can you identify these regions, and shade them in different colors?
+Activity idea: Can you identify and shade these regions in different colors?
 How about drawing in geographic features that represent each region?

 Colombia Blank Map

 The country is divided into 32 administrative departments and the capital district, Bogotá.
-Each of these departments are further split up into municipalities to be governed by local officials elected for a term of four years.
-Additionally to Bogota, 4 cities have been appointed districts due to their unique characteristics: Barranquilla, Cartagena, Santa Marta and Buenaventura.
+Each of these departments is further split into municipalities to be governed by local officials elected for four years.
+Besides Bogota, 4 cities have been appointed districts due to their unique characteristics: Barranquilla, Cartagena, Santa Marta, and Buenaventura.

 Download as PDF (A4)